lakshjadhwanilj/Python/README.md

-This repository is for all my python programs
+This repository is for all my python programs.